-- Averaging range data can be used to smooth out unstable readings
+- Data averaging can be used to smooth out unstable readings

 - The mean, median, and mode are the three most common averages

-- MaxBotix Inc., recommends the use of a median or mode for averaging range data
+- MaxBotix recommends the use of a median or mode for averaging range data

 Finding an average or standard data value can be a useful way to understand the underlying trends of your data.
-Averages help you look past random fluctuation and see the central trend of a data set.
+Data averaging helps you look past random fluctuation and see the central trend of a data set.
 A key distinction to note early is that there are various types of averages.
 Each average has its own use and gives you a slightly different understanding of the central trend of a data set.

 The median is another popular method of finding an average value.
 To find the median of a dataset, arrange all the elements from least to greatest and pick the middle value.
 In a case where there are two middle values, take a mean of the two middle numbers.
 The median is simply the middle number in your dataset.
 The median is the point where no more than half the values are larger than the element and no more than half the values are lower than the element.
 The median is considerably more resistant to outlying data points than the mean.
 While the median is not affected by outliers, it ignores any spread in the dataset.